forderud/MiniCOM/README.md

 Both the [gcc](https://gcc.gnu.org/) and [clang](https://clang.llvm.org/) compilers are supported.

 There's no point in supporting Windows, since the same functionality is already inbuilt there.

-### Design goals
-* Support simple COM classes implemented in ATL.
-* Support most automation-compatible types, so that the same COM classes can be directly accessed from C# and Python (using [comtypes](https://pythonhosted.org/comtypes/)) on Windows without any language wrappers or proxy/stub DLLs for marshaling.
-* Compatiblity with clang and gcc.
-* Compatibility with Linux, Mac, iOS and Android.

 ### Missing features
 * Complete COM or ATL support.